Home Depot (NYSE:HD) Given New $375.00 Price Target at Citigroup

 Insider Buying and Selling

-In related news, EVP Hector A. Padilla sold 1,502 shares of the stock in a transaction that occurred on Wednesday, May 17th.
-The stock was sold at an average price of $293.09, for a total value of $440,221.18.
-Following the completion of the transaction, the executive vice president now directly owns 13,958 shares of the company’s stock, valued at approximately $4,090,950.22.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-0.19% of the stock is owned by company insiders.
+In other Home Depot news, EVP Hector A. Padilla sold 1,502 shares of the business’s stock in a transaction dated Wednesday, May 17th.
+The shares were sold at an average price of $293.09, for a total value of $440,221.18.
+Following the transaction, the executive vice president now directly owns 13,958 shares in the company, valued at $4,090,950.22.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+0.19% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Retirement Planning Co of New England Inc. grew its holdings in shares of Home Depot by 0.5% in the fourth quarter.
-Retirement Planning Co of New England Inc. now owns 5,769 shares of the home improvement retailer’s stock valued at $1,822,000 after purchasing an additional 31 shares in the last quarter.
-Summit Asset Management LLC increased its stake in Home Depot by 0.9% in the 4th quarter.
-Summit Asset Management LLC now owns 3,491 shares of the home improvement retailer’s stock valued at $1,103,000 after buying an additional 31 shares during the period.
-Blue Fin Capital Inc. raised its stake in shares of Home Depot by 0.3% during the 2nd quarter.
-Blue Fin Capital Inc. now owns 8,966 shares of the home improvement retailer’s stock worth $2,785,000 after buying an additional 31 shares in the last quarter.
-Washington Trust Advisors Inc. lifted its stake in shares of Home Depot by 0.4% in the second quarter.
-Washington Trust Advisors Inc. now owns 7,151 shares of the home improvement retailer’s stock valued at $2,221,000 after purchasing an additional 32 shares during the period.
-Finally, Key Financial Inc increased its stake in Home Depot by 0.6% in the 2nd quarter.
-Key Financial Inc now owns 5,198 shares of the home improvement retailer’s stock valued at $1,615,000 after purchasing an additional 32 shares in the last quarter.
-69.91% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in HD.
+Bank Julius Baer & Co.
+Ltd Zurich boosted its stake in Home Depot by 99,916.0% in the second quarter.
+Bank Julius Baer & Co.
+Ltd Zurich now owns 870,320,643 shares of the home improvement retailer’s stock valued at $270,356,404,000 after acquiring an additional 869,450,462 shares during the last quarter.
+Norges Bank purchased a new position in Home Depot in the fourth quarter valued at about $3,740,875,000.
+Moneta Group Investment Advisors LLC boosted its stake in Home Depot by 105,205.6% in the fourth quarter.
+Moneta Group Investment Advisors LLC now owns 10,994,957 shares of the home improvement retailer’s stock valued at $3,472,867,000 after acquiring an additional 10,984,516 shares during the last quarter.
+Providence Capital Advisors LLC raised its position in shares of Home Depot by 30,077.5% in the first quarter.
+Providence Capital Advisors LLC now owns 6,140,519 shares of the home improvement retailer’s stock valued at $20,806,000 after purchasing an additional 6,120,171 shares during the period.
+Finally, Gateway Advisory LLC raised its position in shares of Home Depot by 29,554.9% in the first quarter.
+Gateway Advisory LLC now owns 5,109,249 shares of the home improvement retailer’s stock valued at $5,109,000 after purchasing an additional 5,092,020 shares during the period.
+69.91% of the stock is currently owned by hedge funds and other institutional investors.

 The Home Depot, Inc operates as a home improvement retailer.
 It sells various building materials, home improvement products, lawn and garden products, and décor products, as well as facilities maintenance, repair, and operations products.
 The company also offers installation services for flooring, water heaters, bath, garage doors, cabinets, cabinet makeovers, countertops, sheds, furnaces and central air systems, and windows.